CQX96/CQX96-Linux/Documentation/x86/x86_64/boot-options.rst

 		to disable.
    mce=bios_cmci_threshold
 		Don't overwrite the bios-set CMCI threshold.
-This boot option prevents Linux from overwriting the CMCI threshold set by the bios.
-Without this option, Linux always sets the CMCI threshold to 1.
+This boot option prevents CQX96 from overwriting the CMCI threshold set by the bios.
+Without this option, CQX96 always sets the CMCI threshold to 1.
 Enabling this may make memory predictive failure analysis less effective if the bios sets thresholds for memory errors since we will not see details for all errors.